Internal Tasks

 Last updated

-Internal Tasks are consensus-based tasks for internal maintenance of the AVS network.
+Internal Tasks are consensus-based modules for ongoing maintenance of the AVS network.
+Each module is purpose-built for a specific function and is carried out by the AVS Operators.

 Each internal task is uniquely identified and configured with a specific task definition ID.